eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/acceleo_userguide.rst

 .. image:: ../images/acceleo_profiling_file2.png

-The above image shows the content of a ``mtlp`` file, and correspondances between the generated files or the Acceleo template elements and the profiled data.
+The above image shows the content of an ``mtlp`` file, and correspondances between the generated files or the Acceleo template elements and the profiled data.